LAuReL: Learned Augmented Residual Layer: Learned Augmented Residual Layer

 \subsection{Residual Weights Version (\residual)}

 In this version, we keep $\alpha$ learnable and set $g(x_i, \ldots, x_0) = \beta x_i$.
 Therefore, \eqref{eqn:laurel-gen} can be rewritten as:

 Notice that this version assigns learnable weights to the $f(x_i)$ and $x_i$ from \eqref{eqn:residual}.
-In practice, we found that we cannot let $\alpha$ and $\beta$ grow unbounded, and using a normalization function such as \texttt{softmax} helps.
+In practice, we found that we cannot let $\alpha$ and $\beta$ grow unbounded, and using a normalization function such as \texttt{softmax} or \texttt{sigmoid} helps.
 Clearly, this version will add only two new parameters per \laurel layer.
-If necessary, we can always replace these two parameters by a single learnable parameter and use the \texttt{sigmoid} function to define $\alpha, \beta$ in terms of this single parameter.
+If necessary, we can replace these two parameters by a single learnable parameter and use a function such as \texttt{sigmoid} to define $\alpha, \beta$ in terms of this single parameter.

+This variant can be useful for learning the relative importance of the non-linear component ($f(x_i)$) and the residual input ($x_i$).
+In the earlier layers the former might be more important, while in the later layers, the latter could be useful for mitigating problems such as vanishing gradients.
+This variant can help by adaptively learning these weights.